aboulet13/f1_las_vegas_2025_prediction/README.md

 - Model Switch & Regularization: Switched to GradientBoostingRegressor.
 A highly aggressive regularization strategy (max_depth=2, learning_rate=0.01, n_estimators=50) was immediately applied to minimize the Train/Test R² gap.

-- Impact on Qualifying Metrics: This change stabilized the model, improving generalization and reducing error substantially.
+- Impact on Qualifying Metrics: This change stabilized the model, improving generalization but increasing error substantially.

-- New QualiTime MAE: 0.7516 seconds (a 25% reduction in MAE from the Random Forest attempt).
+- New QualiTime MAE: 6.4620 seconds

-- New QualiTime RMSE: 1.0664 seconds.
+- New QualiTime RMSE: 7.7984 seconds.

-- Qualifying Validation: 5-Fold Cross-Validation confirmed stability with a Mean R² of 0.9003 (+/- 0.0075).
+- Qualifying Validation: 5-Fold Cross-Validation confirmed stability with a Standard Deviation of R² scores of 0.0098 (low variance).

-- Scope Expansion: The stable Gradient Boosting model configuration was then used to predict the total race duration (RaceTime).
+- Scope Expansion: The stable Gradient Boosting model configuration was then compared again to Random Forest to predict the total race duration (RaceTime).
+In the end, Random Forest was the best model in this case.

 - Race Prediction Features: The feature set was expanded to include historical Driver/Team RaceTime metrics and, crucially, the predicted QualiTime from the first stage.

-- RaceTime Metrics (Test Set): The model achieved near-perfect fit on the race data.
+- RaceTime Metrics (Test Set): The model achieved average results on the race data, with a large margin error (for Formula 1).

-  - RaceTime Metric (Test R²): 0.9990
+  - RaceTime Metric (Test R²): 0.6487
-  - RaceTime Metric (MAE): 66.1950 seconds (Approx. 1 minute, 6 seconds of error)
+  - RaceTime Metric (MAE): 237.9089 seconds (Approx. 4 minutes of error)
-  - RaceTime Metric (RMSE): 87.2001 seconds (Approx. 1 minute, 27 seconds of error)
+  - RaceTime Metric (RMSE): 370.5408 seconds (Approx. 6 minutes of error)

 ### 5. Conclusion and Constraints